RandyKnapp/ValheimMods/EpicLoot/README.md

   * **Suggestions** for new magic item effects
   * **Suggestions** for something else like UI or art improvements

+***EpicLoot works in multiplayer and on dedicated servers!*** The server and all players should have the mod and its dependencies installed.

 Information about every magic effect and loot drop table can be found in [info.md](https://github.com/RandyKnapp/ValheimMods/blob/main/EpicLoot/info.md).

 ## Dependencies